 Bad News for the Times

 By Gideon Kanner

 It seems like only yesterday that, acting in furtherance of its Times Square redevelopment plan, New York condemned a city block in midtown Manhattan, at 43rd Street and 8th Avenue, in order to turn it over to the New York Times and its developer Forest City Ratner, for the construction of a new high rise headquarters building for the Times.
+The building insurance had been bought and the contractors were ready to come in and start work on the new building.
 It was supposed to be a famous Italian architect’s tour de force (if you doubt it, just ask the gushing Times architecture critics).
 The block selected as the site for the new Times building was an ordinary midtown commercial block that was free of the porn stores that had lined 42nd Street between Times Square and 8th Avenue, and inspired the Times Square redevelopment project.
 Though it was no more “blighted” than other nearby Manhattan streets, the particular site chosen for the Times’ new building was included in the ballyhooed Times Square redevelopment effort that in addition to banishing porn, would spruce up the area, making it more inviting to tourists.
 Many supporters of the redevelopment have argued that people that are interested in pornographic content are better off going online to sites like https://www.tubev.sex/ for their pornographic content.

 To say that this was a sweetheart deal for the Times would be an understatement.
 The subsidized price the Times paid for the land when it was transferred to it after its condemnation was about half of what comparable local land sales indicated.
 At the time the Times estimated that “city incentives” to it would come to $29 million.
 Also, buried in the 99-year land lease to the Times and its developer was an option clause that would permit those two to purchase the building after 30 years for “nominal consideration.”
 It doesn’t get much better than that, does it?